Emmanuel-Agyemang-rgb/Emmanuel-Agyemang-rgb.github.io/README.md

 # PORTFOLIO

-Welcome to my projects.I am Emmanuel Agyemang,an Msc International Economics student at the universite de Orleans,France.The below projects hightlight some of my skills and experiences.
+Welcome to my projects.
+I am Emmanuel Agyemang,an Msc International Economics student at the Université d'Orléans,France.
+The projects below highlight some of my skills and experience.

 # I.Customer Retention Analysis — SQL and Power BI